Small business hiring guide: How to find the best candidates

 Owner at Barzotto

 Prioritize the onboarding process

-Background checks, applicant screening, workers compensation insurance, income taxes, oh my!
-The hiring process does not stop once you hire your perfect employee.
+Background checks, applicant screening, workers compensation insurance, income taxes, state taxes, federal taxes, employment taxes, payroll taxes, oh my!
+The hiring process does not stop once you hire the best employee.
 There are many new-hire reporting aspects and documents that state and federal governments require employers and employees to complete.
 Failing to complete this legally required paperwork can lead to some severe consequences.

 Employee onboarding is definitely one of the most complicated and time-consuming, but with Homebase, your new employee will receive a new hire packet before they even step foot in your business.
 This way they can e-sign forms such as withholding tax information and more, and then spend more time getting to know your team on their first day.

-Tip: If you are hiring employees for the first time, be sure to get your employer identification number (EIN) as soon as possible so you don’t slow down the process when it comes time to hire a candidate.
+Tip: If you are hiring your first employees, be sure to get your employer identification number (EIN) as soon as possible so you don’t slow down the process when it comes time to hire a qualified candidate.

 Speaking of legal requirements, you are also required by law to store the documents properly.
 We all know things can happen to filing cabinets and physical paperwork, so Homebase stores all your signed documents to help keep you compliant.